 - DACA (Deferred Action for Childhood Arrivals).
 Applicants that are "DACA approved" with AB 540 eligibility re: California residency (AB 540 nonresident tuition exemption) will be considered.
 More details about AB540 can be found here

 If you are not a U.S. citizen and/or are in the U.S. on a work visa or student visa that does not fit the categories above and/or if you are DACA approved but NOT AB540 eligible, we will not be able to consider your application.

 The Admissions Committee’s mission is to seek a diverse pool of applicants and admit those who are qualified, highly accomplished, likely to successfully complete our rigorous Pharm.D. program, and make positive contributions to the profession of pharmacy.
 In addition, the committee selects applicants for matriculation who have demonstrated the personal qualities of intelligence, maturity, integrity, dedication to the ideal of service to society, and who are best suited for meeting the educational goals of our School.
 The ability to express oneself clearly in both oral and written English is important.

 The Skaggs School of Pharmacy and Pharmaceutical Sciences is committed to admitting students with diverse cultural, economic and social backgrounds.
-Although a minimum GPA of 3.0 is required, it is not the sole criterion for acceptance.
+Although a minimum overall GPA of 3.0 and science GPA of 2.8 is required, it is not the sole criterion for acceptance.
 In addition to intellectual and academic competence, the Admissions Committee considers exploration of pharmacy and pharmacy insight, communication skills, leadership ability, community service, research, health care related experience, and extracurricular activities.
 Students are urged to note on their PharmCAS application any personal extenuating or unique circumstances that may have influenced their academic performance and which they believe the Admissions Committee should be aware of when reviewing their application.